15 New Healthy Frozen Foods that Make Clean Eating a Breeze

 Per 8 oz serving, depending on variety: 73-184 calories, 2-10 g fat, 0-9 g saturated fat, 1- 75 mg sodium, 3- 26 g carbs, 2-5 g fiber, 5-15 g sugar, 2-7 g protein

 Love smoothies but hate the prep work?
-Daily Harvest is the solution you’ve been looking for.
+Daily Harvest’s healthy frozen meals (in a cup!) is the solution you’ve been looking for.
 The company delivers frozen, ready-to-blend whole ingredient smoothies to customers’ doorstep so all you have to do is hit the blend button.
 With delicious flavors like Mornin’ MoJoe (cold brew coffee, green coffee beans, banana, cacao powder, almond butter, coconut oil, vanilla bean and pink Himalayan sea salt), Matcha Colada (kale, coconut, matcha, coconut oil, vanilla bean, and lime juice), and Strawberry Shorty (strawberries, raspberries, coconut milk, cacao nibs, cashew butter, pink Himalayan sea salt, and vanilla bean), there’s something for everybody!

 PJ’S SKINNY BREAKFAST BURRITO